Trip To Japan

 People photographing the Whale Sharks (Rhincodon typus) in Osaka Aquarium Kaiyukan

-The Pacific Ocean Tank is the heart of Kaiyukan and is one of the largest indoor tanks in the world.
-Standing at nine meters deep and holding 5,400 tons of water, this tank replicates a section of the open Pacific, showcasing its grandeur.
+The Pacific Ocean Tank is the heart of Kaiyukan and one of the most giant indoor tanks in the world.
+Standing nine meters deep and holding 5,400 tons of water, it replicates a section of the open Pacific, showcasing its grandeur.

 2. The Aleutian Islands